od-crypto/aerial/README.md

 ## I. Setting the task.
 Pipeline.

-The semantic segmentation problem is a rather complex one that is currently being actively addressed.
-Many different techniques are being used, both with complex architecture and with complex training policies.
+For the semantic segmentation problem are currently being used many different techniques, both with complex architecture and with complex training policies.
-A vivid example of a complex learning policy is the transfer learning.
-Potentially, the situation looks very tempting.
+An example of a complex learning policy is the transfer learning.

-We have a pre-trained network that does not know nothing about the task we want to solve, but already has some preliminary knowledge.
+In the situation of transfer learning one has a pre-trained network that does not know nothing about the task we want to solve, but already has some preliminary knowledge.
 Most likely, because we have given this preliminary knowledge in the form of the weights of the trained network, it will learn a bit better in the end, i.e. it will find the dependencies a bit faster and perhaps a bit more correctly.

+Hence in the current project the following question is being investigated: to what extent does a pre-trained model improve the quality of the segmentation problem solution?
+Of particular interest is the fact that articles on satellite imagery have mentioned several times that transfer learning is not easy and does not always make sense.
+That is why we will fix the architecture of the neural network and we will fix the augmentations of the dataset.
+Essentialy we will vary only the learning policy.
+In particular, we will check almost extreme cases - the training sample does not consist of satellite images (ImageNet).

-The classical architecture for a semantic segmentation is the convolutional neural network U-Net, which is the first choice to be considered:
+The first choise for a semantic segmentation problem is the convolutional neural network with a U-Net architecture.
+We will use its [TernausNet](https://github.com/ternaus/TernausNet) modification:

 ![MatchedImagesExample](examples/U-net_architecture.png)

 The U-Net has an interesting feature - if one looks at its encoder part, in the classic version the encoders architecture is exactly the same